etlweather/understanding-networking/chapter-routing.md

 A is also able to connect to computers in Networks C and D via Router B.

 This inter-connection is what makes the Internet a resilient network.
-Each networks are connected to one or more networks.
+Each network is connected to one or more networks.
 A network with connections to multiple other networks has more chances to reach its destination when there are outages.